 According to data from the N.C.
 Injury and Violence Prevention Branch, in 2016, 66.5 pills were dispensed per resident in Buncombe County.
 This number has since dropped to 43 pills per resident in 2018.
 Upham added that based on new data gathered through a historical mapping project, we have seen a 30 percent decrease in opioid-related deaths in Buncombe County between 2017 and 2018.

 While the rate of overdose deaths has declined in North Carolina overall, Region 2 (including Buncombe and Henderson counties) still shows considerably high numbers of opioid-related deaths than the state average (N.C. average of 3.5 deaths per 100,000 people vs. Region 2 average of 4.5 deaths per 100,000 people).
-Additionally, emergency department visits are on the decline in NC, but on the rise in Buncombe, coming in 10 percent higher than 2018.
+Additionally, emergency department visits are on the decline in NC, but on the rise in Buncombe, coming in 10 percent higher than in 2018.

 This data shows that there is still work to do in our community and underscores the importance of harm reduction.
 Dr. Fagan and Upham stressed the need to continue and support the growing trends of harm reduction education, Naloxone training and distribution, syringe services, safe disposal options, and STD testing and treatment.
 These services are proven to reduce illness and death as well as provide a stronger support system for people to plug into wherever they are in their journey related to substance use disorder.
 Additionally, the presenters emphasized the need to understand and utilize a broader range of treatment options to more effectively treat the disease of addiction.
-Currently, there are more mental health providers coming online to offer Medication Assisted Treatment (MAT) as well as a 15 percent increase in the number of prescriptions for drugs used to treat opioid use disorder.
+Currently, more mental health providers are coming online to offer Medication Assisted Treatment (MAT) as well as a 15 percent increase in the number of prescriptions for drugs used to treat opioid use disorder.

 The presentation was followed by a panel discussion that included updates from Buncombe County Health Director, Jan Shepherd, City of Asheville Fire Chief, Scott Burnette, MAHEC's FNP Medical Director, Melinda Ramage, NC Dept. of Justice Community Partnership/Outreach Coordinator for Attorney General Josh Stein, Holly Jones, and VAYA Health’s Opioid Response Coordinator, Ellen Stroud.
 All of these professionals and special guests in attendance addressed questions from the crowd.